petros-d/docs/docs/enterprise/manage-workspaces.md

 ---
-title: "Manage Workspaces and Deployments on Astronomer"
+title: 'Manage Workspaces and Deployments on Astronomer'
-navTitle: "Create a Workspace"
+sidebar_label: 'Create a Workspace'
-description: "Manage Astronomer Workspaces and Airflow Deployments via the Astronomer UI."
+id: manage-workspaces-enterprise
 ---

 ## Overview